jeek-on-git/PSHostFile/README.md

 There are 5 different Entry Types (`EntryType`) defined, these are;

-`Header`: The first 22 rows of the HostFile are flagged as a `Header` Type; any line that starts with a "*# text*".
+`Header`: Generally the first (22 rows) of the HostFile are flagged as a `Header` Type, i.e. any line that starts with a "*# text*".
 This allows for the 'Header' information of the HostFile to be preserved.

-`Comment` : This is the same as the Header type, using the same "# *text*" pattern, however, anything after the 22nd row is flagged as a comment.
+`Comment` : This is the same as the Header type, using the same "# *text*" pattern, however, anything after the initial rows is flagged as a comment.
 This allows for inline comments to be add and/or removed.

 `Blank` : This is a Blank line and is used to preserve spacing.
 Blank lines can also be added and/or removed as necessary.